Ready to say goodbye to debt for good? Learn More

 What Are the Debt Collection Laws in Oklahoma?

-Oklahoma doesn’t have any state laws regulating third-party debt collectors or original creditors.
-However, Oklahoma residents are still protected by the federal Fair Debt Collection Practices Act (FDCPA) and related regulations.
+Oklahoma doesn’t have any state-specific laws that regulate third-party debt collectors or original creditors.
+But residents are still fully protected by the federal Fair Debt Collection Practices Act (FDCPA).

 Here’s an overview of the law: